Jiarui0923/GradMMT/README.md

 _If you are reproducing the results, please skip this step._
 Please use function `gradmmt.standarize_dataframe` to transform your dataset to GradMMT readable format.
 The guildeline could be found at [`dataset.ipynb`](dataset.ipynb).
 ### 2. One-click to Run GradMMT
+`gradmmt.RolloutExperiment` enables to run GradMMT with TULIP with just one-click.
+Please make sure the inputed data has already been standarized by the step 1.
+The guildeline could be found at [`gradmmt.ipynb`](gradmmt.ipynb).

 ### 3. Results Analysis Pipeline